 SMART stands for specific, measurable, actionable, relevant, and time-bound goals.
 A digital marketing strategy must set clear goals with which to conduct the audit.

 With clear goals, you may evaluate the effectiveness of the strategy.
-On the other hand, the audit can be a part of the strategy, so this too should be goal-oriented.
+On the other hand, the audit can be a part of the strategy, so this, too, should be goal-oriented.
 For instance, you may want to conduct the audit at least every quarter.

 Track the right metrics

 The right metrics align with your strategic goals.
-Several metrics impact the progress towards achieving a business goal.
+Several metrics impact the progress toward achieving a business goal.
 For instance, if you are doing a PPC audit, check impressions, ad positions, cost per click, cost per lead, CTR, and more.

 Create brand consistency

 The marketing collateral is based on your brand identity, which means that it should be consistent regardless of the digital marketing platform you use.
-Over time, inconsistencies may appear that ruins brand identity and reputation.
+Over time, inconsistencies may appear that ruin brand identity and reputation.

 Simplify the message